 Nowadays, data breaches and leaks impact everyone, every day.
 They even rank as the fourth most important global risk, alongside natural disasters and climate change, as reported by the World Economic Forum.

-They don’t affect users only which see their sensitive data exposed on the web, but also companies that can lose customers’ confidence and trust in the brand.
+They don’t affect only users that see their sensitive data exposed on the web, but also companies that can lose customers’ confidence and trust in the brand.

 Let’s take a look back at the most relevant data breaches over the past 5 years and see how they’ve impacted both home users and companies around the world.